Business as Usual (EPMD album)

-Front cover features art from famed American artist Bill Sienkiewicz.
+Its front cover features art from famed American artist Bill Sienkiewicz.

 The album was certified Gold by the RIAA on May 7, 1991.

 Critical reception

 The Los Angeles Times wrote that "EPMD could be the most underrated group in hip-hop, pumping direct, honest, simple B-boy rhymes over slow, deadly, bass-heavy beats, pretty much defining the New York rap sound."